-Set forth herein are brief descriptions of the City, the District, the Administrator (as defined herein), the Assessment Ordinance, the Bond Ordinance, the Service and Assessment Plan (as defined herein), the TIRZ Creation Ordinance (as defined herein), the Heartland Town Center Development Agreement among the City and CADG Kaufman 146, LLC dated April 12, 2018, as amended pursuant to that First Amendment to Town Center Development Agreement effective as of July 25, 2018 (as so amended, the "Development Agreement"), the Reimbursement Agreement (as defined herein), D.R.
-Horton-Texas, Ltd., a Texas limited partnership (the "Developer"), an affiliate of D.R.
+Set forth herein are brief descriptions of the City, the District, the Administrator (as defined herein), the Assessment Ordinance, the Bond Ordinance, the Service and Assessment Plan (as defined herein), the TIRZ Creation Ordinance (as defined herein), the Heartland Town Center Development Agreement among the City and CADG Kaufman 146, LLC dated April 12, 2018, as amended pursuant to that First Amendment to Town Center Development Agreement effective as of July 25, 2018 (as so amended, the "Development Agreement"), D.R.
+Horton-Texas, Ltd., a Texas limited partnership (the "Developer") an affiliate of D.R.
 Horton, Inc., a Delaware corporation ("D.R.
-Horton"), Diecieseis, LLC, a Texas limited liability company ("Diecieseis") and David Taussig & Associates, Inc. (the "Assessment Consultant"), together with summaries of terms of the Bonds and the Indenture and certain provisions of the PID Act.
+Horton"), and Diecieseis, LLC, a Texas limited liability company ("Diecieseis") and David Taussig & Associates, Inc. (the "Assessment Consultant" and the "Administrator"), together with summaries of terms of the Bonds and the Indenture and certain provisions of the PID Act.
 All references herein to such documents and the PID Act are qualified in their entirety by reference to such documents or such PID Act and all references to the Bonds are qualified by reference to the definitive forms thereof and the information with respect thereto contained in the Indenture.
 Copies of these documents may be obtained during the period of the offering of the Bonds from the Underwriter, FMSbonds, Inc., 100 Crescent Court, Suite 700, Dallas, Texas, 75201, Phone: (214) 302-2246.
-The Form of Indenture appears in APPENDIX A and the Form of Service and Assessment Plan appears in APPENDIX B.

-information provided in the other captions herein and is not intended, and should not be considered, fully representative or complete as to the subjects discussed hereunder.
+The Form of Indenture appears in APPENDIX A and the Form of Service and Assessment Plan appears in APPENDIX B. The information provided under this caption "INTRODUCTION" is intended to provide a brief overview of the information provided in the other captions herein and is not intended, and should not be considered, fully representative or complete as to the subjects discussed hereunder.